What is a surface drainage charge and how do I get a rebate?

 - Give you a rebate for past surface drainage charges

 The ease of application and the speed at which the application is processed varies significantly from supplier to supplier.
-The process can become long and frustrating.

 Will switching water supplier change my surface drainage charge?